naturalsciences/Darwin/doc/tech/01-install-db.md

 Begin by installing the postgresql server and make (used for installation)

+{% highlight bash %}
-`# aptitude install  make git postgresql-8.4 postgresql-contrib-8.4 postgresql-8.4-hstore-new postgresql-8.4-postgis`
+# aptitude install  make git postgresql-8.4 postgresql-contrib-8.4 postgresql-8.4-hstore-new postgresql-8.4-postgis
+{% endhighlight %}

 PostgreSQL 9.1
 --------------